François Xavier Aubry: To California

+Death

 Shortly after his arrival in Albuquerque, Aubry went to a store operated by the Mercure brothers to buy a drink.
 In the store he discovered Richard Hanson Weightman, a former Territorial Delegate to the United States Congress and editor of Albuquerque's Amigo Pais.
 Weightman had published an article with which Aubry had disagreed and an argument arose between the men.
 The argument escalated to a fight and Aubry drew his gun but was mortally wounded by Weightman's knife after the firearm misfired.

 Following the incident, Weightman was arrested on murder charges but acquitted during the trial when it was decided he had acted in self-defense.
 Aubry was buried in Santa Fe's Rosaria Cemetery.

 Following his death, Aubry's diary was discovered in his saddlebags.
 In September 1854, Missouri newspapers published an account of Aubry's final journey which spawned interest in a railroad route along the 35th parallel north.
 Eventually the Atlantic and Pacific Railroad was built mostly along the route that Aubry had explored.